jmosk/2023-AdventOfCode/README.md

 The purpose of these solutions is NOT to create the most efficient and complex one-line solutions to each puzzle but to provide a detailed solution along with an explanation of each of the steps taken to get the correct answer.
-After I have solved each puzzle I look at solutions posted by other APL users and learn of the use of other primitives to perform various functions.
-That allows me to use some of these other primitives in future solutions.
-For example. "selective replacement" was not understood in the day 1 solution and was later integrated after a solution was found using other methodologies.
-Then on day 2, selective replacement was used to replace spaces inside a matrix with 0's so a row-wise addition could be used.

 This set of solutions might be of interest to new APL users.
 First, the general way of approaching the solution is discussed.
 Then there is a step-by-step breakdown of how